-Lindane and DEET were used to repell insects.
-If you have come in contact with any of these pesticides and have acquired a health issue, you may be entitled to compensation.
-Contact Jan Dils for a free consultation.
+Lindane and DEET were used to repel insects.
+If you have come into contact with any of these pesticides and have acquired a health issue, you may be entitled to compensation from the VA.

 Veterans who were deployed to dusty environments may have inhaled small fragments of sand, dust, pollution, or other particles that have embedded into the lungs and airways.
-These particles can cause serious health problems and you may be entitled to benefits.
+These particles can cause serious health problems, and you may be entitled to benefits as a result.

 Shrapnel from explosive devices may become embedded in soldiers’ body after a blast.
 This can be harmful as soldiers may acquire an injury at the site of the fragment.
 Also, chemicals from the fragment can affect other areas of the body.

-Recently, the VA published a proposed rule that, when finalized, will make it easier for veterans of the Gulf War and Afghanistan to collect Veteran’s disability benefits compensation for nine infectious diseases on the presumption that they were service-related.
-A veteran will only have to show service in Southwest Asia or Afghanistan and a current diagnosis of one of the nine diseases.
-The diseases are:
+Recently, the VA published a proposed rule that, when finalized, will make it easier for veterans of the Gulf War and Afghanistan to collect disability benefits for nine infectious diseases on the presumption that they were service-related.
+A veteran will only have to show service in Southwest Asia or Afghanistan and a current diagnosis of one of the nine diseases:

-The presumption applies for veterans who served in Iraq and Southwest Asia after August 2, 1990 or in Afghanistan starting in September 19, 2001.
+The presumption applies for veterans who served in Iraq and Southwest Asia after August 2, 1990 or in Afghanistan starting on September 19, 2001.
 Veterans must also have had the disease for a certain amount of time and have a current disability as a result.
-If you believe you are eligible for Veteran’s disability benefits, contact our VA disability attorney for guidance through the application process.

-Veterans may suffer from heat injuries if they have served in hot, desert climates.
+Veterans may suffer from heat injuries if they served in hot, desert climates.
 Heat injuries associated with the Gulf War include heat stroke, heat exhaustion, and sunburn.
-Veterans who suffered from heat injuries may now be more susceptible to heat, which can cause more serious injuries.
+Former servicemembers who suffered from heat injuries may now be more susceptible to heat, which can cause more serious injuries.

-Some Veterans may also be eligible for other benefits and services including education, home loans, and rehabilitation.
-Dependents of Veterans may also be eligible to receive benefits.
-These include those who are biological children of a Gulf War Veteran and have birth defects and spouses of living Veterans.
-Surviving spouses, dependent children, and dependent parents of Veterans who died as a result of toxic exposure may qualify for compensation.
+Dependents of Gulf War vets may also be eligible to receive disability benefits.
+These include those who are biological children of a Gulf War veteran and have birth defects as well as spouses of living veterans.
+Surviving spouses, dependent children, and dependent parents of veterans who died as a result of toxic exposure may also qualify for compensation.